 Inherited cartilage defect in Scottish Folds (also known as Scottish Fold disease or Osteochondrodysplasia)

-The ear fold typical of the Scottish Fold cat is the result of a natural genetic mutation causing a defect in the formation of cartilage, which would normally retain the ears in a normal shape [5].
-This causes other deformities throughout the body and is a dominant trait, meaning all kittens in the litter will be affected.
-Serious abnormalities in joints and bone growth lead to arthritis (painful, swollen joints), short, abnormally thick and inflexible tails, spinal abnormalities and short, stiff legs.
-The welfare impacts are severe in terms of pain and inability to perform natural behaviours, as these cats can be lame, walk with an abnormal gait, can be reluctant to engage in normal movements such as walking or jumping, and can even become completely crippled.
+The welfare impacts of Scottish Fold Osteochondrodysplasia can be severe in terms of pain and inability to perform natural behaviours, as these cats can be lame, walk with an abnormal gait, can be reluctant to engage in normal movements such as walking or jumping, and can even become completely crippled.
 There is no cure for this progressive condition.
-For more information see this article.
+For more information, see this article.

 What can owners of cats with exaggerated features do to address the welfare issues associated with their pets?

 Cats with exaggerated features may require specialised veterinary care to help them to be more comfortable and to improve their quality of life.
 These cats may also need ongoing extra daily care from their owners in addition to general care needs.
 It is very hard to predict the level of care which may be required for a cat with exaggerated features.
-Potential owners who have busy lifestyles or limited income should carefully consider their capacity to provide adequate care should this be required.
+Potential owners who have busy lifestyles or limited incomes should carefully consider their capacity to provide adequate care should this be required.

 If you own a cat with exaggerated features, you can help your pet in a number of ways: